The hidden ingredients

 - Share our video – since the manufacturers aren’t required to tell us what’s in their products, let’s spread the word ourselves!
 Help to empower others to make informed decisions about their health and the planet.

-- Sign Natracare and Wen’s petition calling for better labelling of period products.
+- Sign the petition, from our official partners Natracare, and Wen calling for better labelling of period products.